The health of business partner relationships can make or break a business.

 This doesn’t mean there will never be arguments – those are bound to happen sometimes!
 The point is that a solid partnership doesn’t allow an argument to derail the success of your company.

 If you'd like additional guidance on the key personality characteristics to look for in a partner, or help navigating a decision about an existing partnership, I'd be happy to help.
-Just follow this scheduling link to arrange a consultation.
+Just follow this application link to arrange a consultation.